technix/atrament-core/README.md

 #### atrament.ink.observeVariable(variableName, observerFunction)

-Registers observer for specified variable.
+Registers observer for a specified variable.
 Wrapper for `Story.ObserveVariable`.

 #### atrament.ink.goTo(ref)

-Go to specified Ink knot or stitch.
+Go to the specified Ink knot or stitch.
 Wrapper for `Story.ChoosePathString`.

 Event: `'ink/goTo', { knot: ref }`

 #### atrament.ink.onError(errorCallback)

-When Ink error occurs, emits `ink/onError` event and calls `errorCallback` function with error event object as argument.
+When an Ink error occurs, it emits `ink/onError` event and calls the `errorCallback` function with the error event object as an argument.

 Event: `'ink/onError', errorEvent`